buithecuong/Toggl-Working-Hours-Analysis/README.md

 # Working hours analysis

-> Collects your Toggl time tracking events to enhance your working time analysis with python
+> Collects Toggl time tracking events and uses them to analyse the time you are working for different projects and clients

 Since I am using Toggl Track (https://toggl.com/track/) for tracking the time I am working on privat and work related projects, the time records became much more accurate, what helps me to evaluate my own work and productivity.